rvdleun/lightblade-project/README.md

-# rvdleun-aframe-starter-kit
+# Lightblade-Project
-This is a starter kit that I frequently use when building new AFrame projects.
+This is a WebVR project where I'm just goofing around, building something with a lightblade in it.

+It's the basis for a Twitch Stream(https://www.twitch.tv/rvdleun) where I'm working on this live while having a headset on at all times, using virtc.app.

 ## Directory structure